Cincinnati–Blue Ash Airport: Decline and closure

 The most recent airport master plan called for the retention and improvement of the current runway but the removal and demolition of all facilities to the west of the runway (the current taxiways, hangars, and ramps), the construction of a parallel taxiway, and new terminals and facilities to the east of the runway.
 The reclaimed area to the west of the runway was to be converted into a park, some light retail spaces, a museum, and additional space for three relocated holes from the Blue Ash Golf Course.

 Despite these plans, the City of Cincinnati concluded in 2012 that it could not afford to reconfigure the airstrip and keep it operational and decided to focus its resources on Lunken Airport.
 Meanwhile, Blue Ash expressed little interest in operating the airport itself, pointing out that the FAA had declined to finance the reconfiguration on several occasions and the runway was "at the end of its useful life".
-Amid declining airport revenues, the City of Cincinnati closed Blue Ash Airport permanently at noon on August 29, 2012, after 91 years of continuous service.
+Amid declining airport revenues, the City of Cincinnati closed Blue Ash Airport permanently at noon on August 29, 2012 after 91 years of continuous service.
 Many planes were moved to more modern facilities at Lebanon-Warren County Airport, and Cincinnati West Airport also saw increased demand.
 That fall, Blue Ash opened phase I of Summit Park on the wooded western side of the airfield and demolished the Co-Op Aircraft Service hangar, which had stood since 1952.

 On May 19, 2017, Cincinnati sold the remaining 98 acre, including the runway, to Al. Neyer.
 Neyer is building a mixed-use development on the site named The Neighborhoods of Summit Park, beginning with a residential subdivision named The Daventry.

 A 1969 Cessna aircraft was stranded at the airport when it closed; it was later stripped of its parts, then removed during construction.

 Facilities and aircraft

 Before the sale of 128 acre to the City of Blue Ash, Cincinnati–Blue Ash Airport covered an area of 257 acre and was served by three fixed-base operators.
 Two taxiways and one asphalt-paved runway (6/24) measuring 3499 × 75 ft roughly formed a right triangle.
 The runway, which was not sold to Blue Ash, was restricted to aircraft weighing less than 12500 lb.

 For the 12-month period ending January 30, 2006, the airport had 35,000 aircraft operations, an average of 95 per day: 97% general aviation, 2% air taxi and 1% military.
-There were 136 aircraft based at this airport: 88% single-engine, 11% multi-engine and 1% helicopter.
+There were 136 aircraft based at this airport: 88% single-engine and 11% multi-engine airplanes and 1% helicopter.

 Under the Watsons, the airport was a scheduled stop for Universal Air Lines.
 Decades later, air charter service Schmidt Aviation flew scheduled flights between Blue Ash Airport and Chicago Midway International Airport.